helenahm/aquatest/README.md

             tree_dict[transmitter_addr].add_data(value)
 ```

-That allows to easily see how much data went through children nodes and compare it to the papernt data to calculate the leaks.
+That allows to easily see how much data went through children nodes and compare it to the parent data to calculate the leaks.

-To resolve bonus a groupby by timestamp allows to use the very same logic that is used for the main task.
+To resolve bonus a *groupby by timestamp* allows to use the very same logic that is used for the main task.
 Like that the per day counts are calculated.